furiosa-ai/wheel_repairer/README.md

 1. **Initialization and File Inspection**
    - Parse command line arguments and configuration file
-   - Initialize WheelRepairer with wheel_path, output_dir, exclude patterns, exclude regex, and .so configurations
+   - Initialize WheelRepairer with wheel_path, output_dir, and configurations
    - Inspect wheel contents
-   - Identify files to exclude based on glob patterns and regex
+   - Identify files to exclude based on glob patterns and regex from the config
-   - *Inputs used: wheel_path, output_dir, --exclude, --exclude-regex, --config, --dry-run*
+   - *Inputs used: wheel_path, output_dir, --config, --dry-run*

 2. **Wheel Modification**
    - Extract wheel contents to temporary directory